braydentang1/BetaGradientBoosting/README.md

 # BetaGradientBoosting
-A short trial run using the beta distribution in a gradient boosting framework.
+A trial run using the beta distribution in a gradient boosting framework.